MekniWassime/python-for-data-science/README.md

 if the file contains row labels we need to tell this function what's the index of that column, if it's the first column we set `index_col` to `0`

     dataFrame = pd.read_csv('file-path', index_col = 0)

+ - `index_col` could also be a list of strings or integers

  - to export *DataFrame* as a csv file `df.to_csv('file.csv')`